-Allied Health Professions Australia (AHPA), formerly called Health Professions Council of Australia (HPCA), is the national peak body for major health professions and their representative bodies other than medical practitioners, nurses and unions.
-AHPA works to represent the interests of the allied health professions sector, particularly to the Federal Government; and to provide a vehicle for liaison and discussion between the professions themselves.
+Allied Health Professions Australia (AHPA) is the recognised national peak body representing and advocating for the role of allied health professions in Australia.
+AHPA works to represent the interests of the allied health sector with the Federal Government and to provide a vehicle for liaison and discussion between the professions themselves.

-Collectively, organisations within AHPA represent about 50,000 health professionals.
-Each organisation has internal systems and networks for liaising with its members, ensuring that AHPA has input from health professionals right across Australia who together provide a vast wealth of expertise.
+AHPA’s association members collectively represent over 85,000 allied health professionals and work on behalf of approximately 165,000 allied practitioners active in Australia.
+Each AHPA member has internal systems and networks for liaising with its members, ensuring that AHPA has input from allied health professionals right across Australia who together provide a vast wealth of expertise.